reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/PHP/Codeception.md

 # ReportPortal Codeception Integration

-Specific class to integrate [Codeception](https://codeception.com/)-based test framework with ReportPortal
+There is an agent to integrate [Codeception](https://codeception.com/)-based test framework with ReportPortal.

 Codeception is a modern PHP testing framework for web applications.
 One of its primary advantages is ability to integrate with various testing tools.
 So, developers can write tests in different environments.